jpsm83/restaurant-pos/backlogErrors.md

 - add upload cloudinary to all POST and PATH of documents that have imageUrl or documentsUrl
     - BUSINESS - single image - DONE
-    - PURCHASES - single image
-    - SALES POINT - single image
-    - SUPPLIER - single image
+    - SUPPLIER - single image - ready for test
     - USER - single image
     - BUSINESSGOOD - mulitple image - DONE
     - SUPPLIERGOOD - mulitple image
     - EMPLOYEE - mulitple documents
+    - PURCHASES - mulitple documents

     - FOLLOW THE BUSINESS ROUTES ALREADY UPDATED
     - test all again

+- REVIEW ALL THE LOGIC OF SALES INSTANCES AND SALES POINT
+- them review the cloudinary upload of sales point

 - review all functions that need session as parameter
 - daily saler report have to be tested once we got all the models tested and with data